Leopold Strobl Austrian, b. 1960

 Biography

-Leopold Strobl’s intimately scaled drawings (many of his works measure approximately 41/2 × 4 inches) lead the viewer into landscapes of haunting beauty.
+Leopold Strobl’s intimately scaled drawings (many of his works measure approximately 4 1/2 × 4 inches) lead the viewer into landscapes of haunting beauty.
 In every work he presents a deliberately partial view, covering portions he does not wish to show.
-Reposing forms suggest hills or crests or prehistoric rocks; nervy trees and melancholy shrubs may fill the visible part of the picture plane; segments of quiet roads, castles, fortresses, clock towers, or precise schematic houses and constructions may partially appear, with windows peeking back at the viewer like multiple all-black eyes.
-Strobl’s worlds are steeped in shades of ochre yellow, raw umber, sage, pine, olive, and moss greens, with touches of bone white, graphite, and gunpowder grays.
-Skies are minty, dawns are not roseate, and yet the contours of this realm express an almost meditative state, an intense quietude or perhaps an extreme suspense.
-Strobl was born in Mistelbach, Lower Austria, and has devoted himself exclusively to art for more than thirty-five years.
-Since 2004 he has been a guest of the Open Studio program at the Gugging House of Artists in Vienna (see p.
-143), where he draws in the morning and finishes a new piece per session.
+Reposing forms suggest hills or crests or prehistoric rocks; enervated trees and melancholy shrubs may fill the visible part of the picture plane; segments of quiet roads, castles, fortresses, clock towers, or precise schematic houses and constructions may partially appear, with windows peeking back at the viewer like multiple all-black eyes.
+Strobl’s worlds possess a meditative state, an intense quietude, or perhaps an extreme suspense.

 Works